cheatos101/slate/source/index.md

 For example, the 25th May of 2006 12:00:00pm is represented, in UNIX timestamps, as 1414690957.
 That times 256 is 362160884992, which is the 25th May 2006 12:00:00 in HexoTimestamp format.
 ```

 Timestamps are represented a little differently than is usual.
 Instead of representing the number of seconds since Jan 1, 1970 UTC (UNIX timestamps), they represent the number of 256ths of a second since Jan 1, 1970 12:00:00pm UTC.
 In other words, they are a regular timestamp multiplied by 256.
 All timestamps in the system are like this unless explicity noted otherwise.
-This modification allows the ECG's timestamps to be stored as integers, since it has the highest samplig rate, at 256Hz.
+This modification allows the ECG's timestamps to be stored as integers, since it has the highest sampling rate, at 256Hz.

 ## Making Requests

 All requests are conducted over SSL.
 Any non-SSL requests received are forwarded to HTTPS.
 All requests must be signed with a valid API key.
 All requests must be authenticated via Basic Auth or OAuth with the exception of createuserrequest.

 ```
 By default, all responses are returned as JSON.
-However, you can set your headers manually.
+However data resources can be returned as JSON, CSV or binaries, so you can set your headers manually.
 The accepted headers for data format are:

     Accept: application/json
     Accept: application/octet-stream